pat200213/todoapp/README.md

 <li>Create your task and there is a notification on dashboard if you have task today</li>

 ## Additional Features
-It will be a reminder send via email but not yet implemented!
+It has notification to remind all registered users about their task send via email will be set schedule daily and on website will be set schedule every minute